Last updated: 7th April 2020

-November has brought with it the important deadline of the Help to Buy ISA.
-First-time buyers should be aware that once the government scheme closes to new applicants on November 30th, they will no longer be able to set up a Help to Buy ISA to claim the bonus.
-But don’t worry, there’s plenty of time for you to prepare if you haven’t already.
+November 2019 brought with it the important deadline of the Help to Buy ISA.
+First-time buyers should be aware that, now the government scheme has closed to new applications, they will no longer be able to set up a new Help to Buy ISA.
+However, you can still use your existing Help to Buy ISA until November 2029, meaning there is plenty of time left to save for your first home.

 Help to Buy ISA deadline

-The scheme comes to an end on 30th November 2019, but those who opened account before this date will still be able to add to their ISA and receive bonuses until 1st December 2030.
+The scheme came to an end on 30th November 2019, but those who opened an account before this date will still be able to add to their ISA and receive bonuses until November 2029.

-Martin Lewis says the scheme is a ‘no brainer’
+Martin Lewis said the scheme was a ‘no brainer’

-Money Saving Expert Martin Lewis just last week urged first-time buyers to get in on the action while they can.
+Prior to the deadline, Money Saving Expert, Martin Lewis, urged first-time buyers to get in on the action while they can.
 He told Good Morning Britain:

 “It’s the simplest, easiest form of help for first-time buyers.
 You save money in there and then the state adds a 25% boost.